core-wg/senml-data-ct/draft-ietf-core-senml-data-ct.md

 in this range that carry a "vd" field but do not already contain a Content-Format ("ct") field.

-# Mandatory to Understand Content-Format

-If the Content-Format field needs to be understood by all processors of the SenML Pack, the mandatory to understand versions of the fields, "ct_" and "bct_", can be used.
-These fields have identical semantics to the "ct" and "bct" fields respectively except that a SenML processor that does not support this specification would reject a SenML Pack with such fields and generate an error (see Section 4.4 of {{RFC8428}}).

-Using the regular Content-Format indication enables to use this extension in a backward compatible way to indicate information that is not critical to be understood.
-The choice between the two methods is application dependent.

-If both a "ct_" field and a "ct" field are present in a resolved Record (i.e., from fields in the Record or from base fields), the "ct_" field overrides the "ct" field.
-Using both "ct" and "ct_" in the same Record is NOT RECOMMENDED as it MAY be treated as an error by the recipient.

 # Examples

 The following examples are valid values for the "ct" and "bct" fields